awslabs/sagemaker-debugger/docs/tensorflow.md

 ## Support

+### Supported TensorFlow Versions

+The SageMaker Debugger python SDK and `smdebug` library now fully support TensorFlow 2.2 with the latest version release.
+Using Debugger, you can retrieve tensors from your TensorFlow models with either eager or non-eager mode, with Keras API or the pure TensorFlow framework.
+For a full list of TensorFlow framework versions to use Debugger, see [AWS Deep Learning Containers and SageMaker training containers](https://docs.aws.amazon.com/sagemaker/latest/dg/train-debugger.html#debugger-supported-aws-containers).

 **Zero script change experience** — No modification is needed to your training script to enable the Debugger features while using the [official AWS Deep Learning Containers](https://docs.aws.amazon.com/sagemaker/latest/dg/debugger-container.html).

 **Script mode experience** — The smdebug library supports training jobs with the TensorFlow framework and script mode through its API operations.
-This option requires minimal changes to your training script, and the smdebug library provides you hook features to help implement Debugger and analyze tensors.
+This option requires minimal changes to your training script to register Debugger hooks, and the smdebug library provides you hook features to help implement Debugger and analyze saved tensors.

-### Versions
-For a full list of TensorFlow framework versions to use Debugger, see [AWS Deep Learning Containers and SageMaker training containers](https://docs.aws.amazon.com/sagemaker/latest/dg/train-debugger.html#debugger-supported-aws-containers).

 ### Distributed training supported by Debugger
 - Horovod and Mirrored Strategy multi-GPU distributed trainings are supported.